turingschool/front-end-curriculum/lessons/security-with-jwts.md

 ```

 We include the encoded header and payload, as well as a secret.
 (Think of the secret as the API Secret Key you get when using a tool like Firebase.)

+Take some time to play around with the structure of a JWT in the browser with the [JWT.io debugger](https://jwt.io/).
+We'll get to implementing our own in a bit.

 ## Implementing JWTs